nebari-dev/nebari-docs/docs/docs/community/team-structure.md

 ## Teams

-The following formal teams are recognized by Nebari.
+The following teams are formally recognized by Nebari.

 ### Triage

 Members responsible for [triaging](./maintainers/triage-guidelines) and [improving](./file-issues#working-on-issues-to-improve-them) new and existing issues & pull requests (PRs) across all repositories.
-They have the ability to add relevant labels to issues/PRs, edit issue/PR titles and descriptions to improve them, and transfer issues between repositories.
+They can add relevant labels to issues/PRs, edit issue/PR titles and descriptions to improve them, and transfer issues between repositories.

 ### Contributors

-People who make valuable contributions to the Nebari projects in the form of code contributions, documentation improvements, or design enhancements, issues/PR triage, community management, fund raising, advocacy, and more.
+People who make valuable contributions to the Nebari projects in the form of code contributions, documentation improvements, or design enhancements, issues/PR triage, community management, fundraising, advocacy, and more.
 Members of this team have commit rights across all Nebari repositories, which includes access to [triage](#triage) permissions.

 ### Core